If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 You don’t have to do anything other than install, activate, and set it up.

-If you’d love to learn more about cache, here is a complete guide.
+If you’d love to learn more about Caching, here is a complete guide.

-However, if you’re on managed WordPress hosting like EasyWP, Bluehost, and Cloudways, you don’t need to worry about implementing a cache.
+However, if you’re on managed WordPress hosting like EasyWP, Pressable, and Cloudways, you don’t need to worry about implementing a cache.

-One of the benefits of having a cache system on your site is that it speeds up the content delivery process.
+One benefit of having a cache system on your site is that it speeds up content delivery.

-If a cache is implemented on your site, WordPress doesn’t have to request the information from the server for every request.
+If your site implements a cache, WordPress doesn’t have to request information from the server for every request.

 It can serve the user a copy of the cached pages.